-There are three major credit reporting bureaus that all reputable financial institutions use.
-Wallethub will provide your credit report from TransUnion.
+There are three major credit reporting bureaus that all reputable financial institutions use: Experian, Equifax, and TransUnion.
+WalletHub provides your credit report for free from TransUnion.

 This is one of the three major bureaus so you are receiving a legitimate credit report.
-This is good because you will know what a potential lender will see when they pull your report.
+This is good because you will know the score you are seeing is reliable, and is what a potential lender or credit card company will see when they pull your report.

-This is useful if you are planning to apply for a credit card or loan in the near future.
-You will be able to take advantage of these offers knowing that you have been pre-screened and pre-approved by the companies sending you offers.
+This is useful if you are planning to apply for a credit card or personal loan in the near future.
+You will be able to take advantage of these offers knowing that you have a very high likelihood of being approved for the offers being sent to you by WalletHub.

 The Signup Process

-To sign up for Wallethub you first have to enter your first and last name and email address.
-Once you enter this you are forced to agree to the site’s terms and conditions.
+To sign up for WalletHub you first have to provide your full name and email address.
+Once you enter this you need to review and agree to the site’s terms and conditions.

 You Are Not Getting a FICO Score